jcolag/entropy-arbitrage/2022-11-10-neutral-zone.md

 ## The Neutral Zone

-If you lived in the United States at the time they produced this episode, you might *vaguely* remember that we had a lengthy and bitter [writers strike](https://en.wikipedia.org/wiki/1988_Writers_Guild_of_America_strike) looming.
+If you lived in the United States at the time they produced this episode, you might *vaguely* remember that we had a lengthy and bitter {% wiki 1988_Writers_Guild_of_America_strike|writers strike|en %} looming.
 It left the 1987--1988 television season producers scrambling to lock down their final scripts, and variously delayed the 1988--1989 season or caused producers to dig old or abandoned scripts out of their files.

 That affects this episode, since they have clearly promised us a resolution to a long-term plot with this premise, and then basically forget about it.
 And when we come back for the second season...well, you'll see its effects in full force, starting in two weeks.